ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 Named exports, i.e. placing ``export`` before the definition of a function, allows to export multiple components/functions from a single file.
 Meaning there is no need for ``default``.

 Named imports need ``{ namedComponent }``.

+## React Router Dom

+Installing ``react-router-dom``

+It works as a ``switch`` of React components depending on the URL path, it does not care about the domain and port (takes everything after the TLD/port).
+Have to be carefully **one rule can match more than one rule/route** displaying all possible components.
+By default  it executes a ``contains`` operation.

+It contains, internally, a ``History`` object to allow to keep track of the address bar in the browser.

+*WARNING* Do not use anchor tags with react-router, it will load a new page and dump all React/Redux state data.
+Use the ``<Link to={}>to link</link>`` component instead.

+The user will load an unique HTML document which will be re-rendered depending on the navigation path he takes.
+However, it will never re-load (query & dump state) the website.

+Types:

+- BroweserRouter
+- HashRouter: The server will always be wquery nd returned the ``/`` (``index.html``) and everything after the ``#`` will be taken care of by the client.
+- MemoryRouter